Struct libffi::middle::Cif

 Takes ownership of the argument and result

-s, because the resulting
+Types, because the resulting

-retains references to them.
+Cif retains references to them.

 Defaults to the platform’s default calling convention; this

-can be adjusted using set_abi
+can be adjusted using set_abi.

-pub unsafe fn call<R>(&self, fun: CodePtr, args: &[Arg]) -> R
+pub unsafe fn call<R>(&self, fun: CodePtr, args: &[Arg]) -> R[src]

 Calls a function with the given arguments.

-In particular, this method invokes function fun
+In particular, this method invokes function fun passing it

-, and returns the result.
+arguments args, and returns the result.

 Safety